Resources/E-Rate & Funding

 E-Rate Program Overview

 The Universal Service Schools and Libraries Program, commonly known as E-Rate, is administered by the Universal Service Administrative Company (USAC) under the direction of the Federal Communications Commission (FCC).
-Established by the Telecommunications Act of 1996, E-Rate provides discounts ranging from 20% to 90% on eligible telecommunications, internet access, and internal connections for qualifying K-12 schools and libraries across the United States.
+E-Rate provides discounts on eligible telecommunications, internet access, and internal connections for qualifying schools and libraries across the United States.

 E-Rate funding is divided into two categories.
 Category 1 covers data transmission services and internet access, including broadband connectivity, wide area network (WAN) services, and internet service provider (ISP) costs.
 Category 2 covers internal connections, managed internal broadband services, and basic maintenance of internal connections.
-Cloud-based security solutions such as iboss Secure Access Service Edge (SASE) may be eligible under Category 2 as managed internal broadband services or basic maintenance of internal connections, depending on the specific service configuration.
+Some cloud-delivered security components may map to Category 2 only when the current Eligible Services List, service description, license structure, and cost allocation support that treatment.

 The discount matrix determines the percentage of eligible costs that E-Rate will reimburse.
-Discount levels are calculated based on two factors: the percentage of students eligible for the National School Lunch Program (NSLP) and whether the school is classified as urban or rural.
-Districts with the highest poverty levels in rural areas qualify for the maximum 90% discount, while more affluent urban districts receive the minimum 20% discount.
-Understanding your district's discount rate is critical for accurate budget planning and total cost of ownership calculations.
+Discount levels are calculated based on factors such as the applicant's poverty level and urban or rural status.
+Understanding the district's discount rate is critical for accurate budget planning and total cost of ownership calculations.

 02